As the former vice president releases his memoir, it’s useful to recall the many reasons why the vast majority of Americans disapproved of his tenure.

 THE WAR IN IRAQ

-President Bush bears ultimate responsibility for the War in Iraq, as do the members of Congress who voted for it.
-But Dick Cheney's role in the run-up to war was uniquely irresponsible and mendacious.
-And after the invasion he contributed to the early dysfunction on the ground.
+President Bush bears ultimate responsibility for the Iraq War, as do the members of Congress who voted for it.
+But Dick Cheney’s role in the run-up to war was uniquely irresponsible and mendacious.
+And after the invasion, he contributed to the early dysfunction on the ground.
 Even Iraq War supporters should rue his involvement.

 Hylton then lays out his most powerful argument: